EUFAR/egads-gui/doc/source/tutorial.rst

 How to modify the attributes of a variable ?
 ********************************************

-EGADS GUI propose two ways to modify a variable attribute: from the variable attributes tab and from the variable attributes window.
+EGADS GUI propose two ways to modify a variable or a group attribute: from the variable attributes tab and from the variable attributes window.
 The variable attributes tab only shows the most important attributes, in agreement with the EUFAR Standards & Protocols NetCDF convention.
 The second solution is the only one if the user wants to display other attributes and to create and/or delete variable attributes.

 ---------------------
 From the variable tab